 a.
 Increase your humility, Yirat Shamayim and Ahavat Hashem.
 Perhaps the most important quality of a synagogue rabbi is genuineness: Genuine caring for others and genuine humility, Yirat Shamayim and Ahavat Hashem.
 The more genuine you are, the more your congregants will be receptive to your teachings, and vice versa; without sincerity, one’s impact will be minimal.

 Genuineness cannot be cultivated directly; it flows from a wellspring of humility, Yirat Shamayim and Ahavat Hashem.
 To enhance all three, consider engaging in Hitbodedut and learn works which focus on these topics, e.g., Mesilat Yesharim, Chovot Halevavot etc. Also learn Nidchei Yisrael by the Chofetz Chaim, a work suffused with these qualities.
-He wrote this work, free online in Hebrew and English, for people who left their European communities to settle in places like America.
+He wrote this work, recently translated into English, for people who left their European communities to settle in places like America.
 He discusses how to strengthen one’s commitment to live a Torah life.
-One can easily make the case that this sefer is required reading for every rav and for many of their congregants as well.

 b.
 Enhance your skills.
-Focus on developing your strengths and shoring up key weaknesses.
-Watch videos or listen to recordings of yourself and other gifted speakers.
+Develop your strengths and shore up key weaknesses.
+Watch videos or listen to recordings of yourself to give yourself feedback.
+Watch videos of gifted speakers to see what works for others.
 Ask people for feedback on your drashas and classes – both the weak and strong points.
-Continue to develop the skillsets you draw upon most, e.g., speaking, voice projection, teaching, leadership etc.
+Continue to develop the skillsets you draw upon most, e.g., public speaking, voice projection, interpersonal relations, leadership, time management etc.

 c.
 Have a mentor.
-A senior rav you speak to regularly for guidance.
-He will help you stay anchored in the authentic mesorah and not drift off course and be poreitz geder, God forbid.
+A senior rav you speak to regularly for guidance and with whom you discuss your struggles.
+One of his roles will be to help you stay anchored in the authentic mesorah and not drift off course and be poreitz geder, God forbid.

 d.
 Have a support network.
 Develop relationships with respected colleagues and friends to whom you turn to for advice and encouragement.